YU-JAN/portfolio/finalproject.md

 <br>
 📍Setup:
 <br>
-- Start with a story: Jenny graduated from Carnegie Mellon University 3 years ago, she's currently working in Pittsburgh for a self-driving company.
+Start with a story: Jenny graduated from Carnegie Mellon University 3 years ago, she's currently working in Pittsburgh for a self-driving company.
 <br>
 📍Conflict:
 <br>
-- Story: One day, Jenny found out that her salary is lower than all of her male colleagues.
+Story: One day, Jenny found out that her salary is lower than all of her male colleagues.
 <br>
-- Chart: showing the income wage difference, across countries(Ideally, this chart will be a map) and within the US(Ideally, this chart will be a map).
+Chart: showing the income wage difference, across countries(Ideally, this chart will be a map) and within the US(Ideally, this chart will be a map).
 Then move on to another chart, highlight the wage inequality in tech industries.
 <br>
 📍Resolution:
 <br>
-- Chart: showing the inequality line by years, and ideally the chart shows the gender income gap is decreasing.
+Chart: showing the inequality line by years, and ideally the chart shows the gender income gap is decreasing.
 <br>
-- Call to action: In this section, I would like to share some relevant articles, which help readers who want to dive deep into these topics.
+Call to action: In this section, I would like to share some relevant articles, which help readers who want to dive deep into these topics.
 I will also share some websites that call out gender equality.

 ![Image of wireframe](https://ppt.cc/f6pSJx@.png)

 ## Initial sketches

+### Storyboard

 ## The data